How one Canadian's misplaced signature caused a diplomatic incident at the end of WWII

 Among the signatories sent by each of the major Allied powers was a relatively low-ranking Canadian: Col. Lawrence Cosgrave, Canada's defense attaché to Australia at the time.

-Cosgrave was the highest ranking Canadian military officer who could get to the ceremony in time, says Murray Brewster, a defense and foreign policy correspondent for the Canadian Broadcasting Corporation.
+Cosgrave was the highest ranking Canadian military officer who could get to the ceremony in time, says Murray Brewster, a defense and foreign policy correspondent for the Canadian Broadcasting Corp.

 "I'm pretty sure that he was in awe of standing among so many high-ranking officers.
 I mean, ones whose names go down in history," Brewster recently told NPR.